 Golf Clubs.
-The golf club business is highly competitive, and is served by a number of well-established and well-financed companies with recognized brand names, as well as new companies with popular products.
+The golf club business is highly competitive, and is served by a number of well-established and well-financed companies with recognized brand names.
 New product introductions, price reductions, consignment sales, extended payment terms, "close-outs" (including close-outs of products that were recently commercially successful) and increased tour and advertising spending by competitors continue to generate increased market competition.
 Furthermore, continued price compression in the club industry for new clubs could have a significant adverse affect on the Company's pre-owned club business as the gap between the cost of a new club and a pre-owned club lessens.
 There can be no assurance that successful marketing activities, discounted pricing, consignment sales, extended payment terms or new product introductions by competitors will not negatively impact the Company's future sales.

 Golf Balls.
-The golf ball business is also highly competitive and may be becoming even more competitive.
+The golf ball business is also highly competitive.
 There are a number of well-established and well-financed competitors, including one competitor with an estimated U.S. market share of approximately 50%.
 As competition in this business increases, many of these competitors are increasing advertising, tour or other promotional support.
 This increased competition has resulted in significant expenses for the Company in both tour and advertising support and product development.
 Unless there is a change in competitive conditions, these competitive pressures and increased costs will continue to adversely affect the profitability of the Company's golf ball business.

-On a consolidated basis, no one customer that distributes the Company's golf clubs or balls in the United States accounted for more than 6% and 4% of the Company's revenue during the quarter ended March 31, 2005 and 2004, respectively.
+On a consolidated basis, no one customer that distributes the Company's golf clubs or balls in the United States accounted for more than 5% and 4% of the Company's revenue during the first six months ended June 30, 2005 and 2004, respectively.
 On a segment basis, the Company's golf ball customer base is much more concentrated than its golf club customer base.
-In 2005, the top five golf ball customers accounted for approximately 25% of the Company's total golf ball sales.
+In the first six months of 2005, the top five golf ball customers accounted for approximately 17% of the Company's total golf ball sales.
 A loss of one or more of these customers could have a significant adverse effect upon the Company's golf ball sales.